primer/react/.changeset/rare-rings-argue.md

 '@primer/react': minor
 ---

-Fix returning focus on TreeView when active element is not a treeitem
+TreeView: Fix returning focus when active element is not a treeitem